 I know that time is a crunch for teachers just in general.
 There’s never enough time to cover everything we need to cover.
-The past two days I’ve covered just using novels in your classroom.
-And I’ve talked about how you can find good choices to use for your classroom.
+The past two days I’ve covered using novels in your classroom and how you can find good choices to use for your classroom.

 How To Find A Book That Interests All Students

-You know, sometimes by using a novel, you can kind of get past that because they can see in this story and they love the story, how the topic was integrated and then you kind of get past those questions that I think grate on teachers’ nerves a lot.
+Sometimes by using a novel, you can kind of get past that because they love the story and they can see how the topic was integrated and then you get past those questions that I think grate on teachers’ nerves a lot.

 So what are some good times that you could use to read novels?
-Um, especially read alouds.
-I think reading a whole book takes a lot of planning and it has to be very intentional.
-If you’re not teaching language arts, it can be done, but you do have to really think about how you’re going to hit your standards and block that time out.
+Especially read-alouds.
+I think reading a whole book takes a lot of planning and it has to be very intentional, especially if you’re not teaching language arts.
+It can be done, but you do have to really think about how you’re going to hit your standards and block that time out.

-Read alouds: You can find a lot of five minutes here and there where you can kind of work that time in.
-So I thought about when I’ve done it and I’ve talked with my friends and when they’ve done it.
+With read-alouds: You can find a lot of five minutes here and there where you can kind of work that time in.
+I thought about when I’ve done it and I’ve talked with my friends and when they’ve done it.

-So let’s give you a couple ideas during class.
+Let’s give you a couple of ideas.
+First, during class.
 You just make time for it.
-You just say, okay, yeah, reading time.
+You just make it reading time.
 Maybe you need to transition from lesson practice to something else and you take five or 10 minutes to read a book.

-The very beginning of the day, one of my rock star teacher friends who can teach like any grade level and is always good at whatever she teaches.
-She said she used to like to read her novels first thing in the morning, take attendance, get the lunch count, everything else.
+Second, at the very beginning of the day.
+One of my rock star teacher friends who can teach like any grade level and is always good at whatever she teaches, she said she used to like to read her novels first thing in the morning, take attendance, get the lunch count, everything else.
 Start with your novel.
 She said it was a great way to kind of calm everybody down.

-You know, then if kids are coming in late, cause we always have kids who come in late, you know, they miss it a little bit of the reading, but they didn’t necessarily miss some major assignment that you were trying to go over.
+Then if kids are coming in late, because we always have kids who come in late, they miss it a little bit of the reading, but they didn’t necessarily miss some major assignment that you were trying to go over.
 But she said it did a great job of just setting the tone for the day and settling the class.

 Using Audio Books/The Best Time To Read

 Okay.
 Some audio readers are amazing and others are so boring that you can’t even listen to it.
-Uh, my son tends to read audio books more and like Harry Potter’s amazing Lord of The Flies was so dry I couldn’t even stay focused on it.
+My son tends to read audiobooks more.
+Harry Potter is amazing!
+Lord of The Flies was so dry I couldn’t even stay focused on it.

-And it, you know, for me, cause I lose my voice a lot and actually helped me save my voice.
-So, and also kids like to hear somebody else too, they do kind of get tired of us droning on.
+And for me, because I lose my voice a lot and actually helped me save my voice.
+And also kids like to hear somebody else too, they do kind of get tired of us droning on.
 We were on block schedule and it was a nice break for them to hear somebody other than me.

-So just a tip, a great time.
-If you teach elementary after recess, they’re sweaty, they’re hot.
+So just a tip, Third, after recess. a great time, if you teach elementary, is after recess.
+They’re sweaty, they’re hot.
 Every kid wants to go get a drink or go to the bathroom because they didn’t do it at recess.
-You know, you sit down, you read for 10 minutes, they can go one by one to the bathroom or however you do it.
+You sit down, you read for 10 minutes, they can go one by one to the bathroom or however you do it.

 And then by the time everybody’s done going to the bathroom, you’ve got your reading.
 And, and again, it’s kind of like when you did it at the beginning of the day, it just gets everybody back in, settles everybody back down, lets you have all those interruptions without really getting irritated that everybody’s interrupting you.

-Another time to do it.
-If you, um, especially if you teach all your classes, like you’re a, a teacher who teaches every subject, use it as a transition from one subject to another.
-Uh, it can be a pretty jarring transition for kids to just like, okay, we’re done with reading, now we’re doing math.
+Fourth, as a transition between subjects.
+Another time to do it, especially if you teach all your subjects is to use it as a transition from one subject to another.
+It can be a pretty jarring transition for kids to just like, “Okay, we’re done with reading, now we’re doing math”.

-And again, so if you have a time where you can take five or 10 minutes, it helps just kinda like shut your brain down for one subject and then you’re ready to go to the next one because you’ve had a little downtime.
+If you have a time where you can take five or ten minutes, it can help just shut your brain down for one subject and then you’re ready to go to the next one because you’ve had a little downtime.

-Another great time, and this is when I tended to put my read louts were dead spots in upper elementary.
+Fifth, dead spots in upper elementary.
+Another great time, and this is when I tended to put my read-alouds, were dead spots in upper elementary.
 We had like wacky dead spot sometimes.
-Like we’d go to activity and come back and like five minutes later you had lunch.
-It’s not enough time to do anything.
+We’d go to an activity and come back and like five minutes later you had lunch.
+That’s not enough time to do anything.

-And another time I like to use, and I don’t think people often think about it is end of the day, um, for the very same reason as my friend has it at the beginning of the day, it gets so crazy at the end of the day and sometimes the kids kind of get nuts, but I like doing it at the end of a period or at the end of the day because it calms them down and you know, they’re, they’re not just hopping all over the place or trying to middle schoolers like run out the door before the bell rings.
+Sixth: End of the day.
+Another time I like to use for reading, and I don’t think people often think about, is the end of the day.
+I like it for the very same reason as my friend reads at the beginning of the day; it gets so crazy at the end of the day and sometimes the kids kind of get nuts.
+I like reading at the end of a period or at the end of the day because it calms them down and they’re not just hopping all over the place or trying to.
+You know middle schoolers like run out the door before the bell rings.

 The Best Time To Read Continued

 And then when one table group was done packing up, I let the next ones go.
-So, you know, you have to leave enough time, 10 to 15 minutes, but you could pack up and get everybody done.
+You have to leave enough time, 10 to 15 minutes, but you could pack up and get everybody done.
 The kids could be filling out their planners while the other ones are getting their book bags.

-But it also prevents like the great rushed of everybody to go get their stuff to go home.
-So try and look at your schedule this year and think to yourself, where could I fit?
-I would say 10 minutes is a good chunk of time to read.
+But it also prevents like the great rush of everybody to go get their stuff to go home.
+Try and look at your schedule this year and think to yourself, where could I fit 10 minutes of reading time?

-Um, if you get too much past ten sometimes it takes too much out of your day, especially if you’re a subject area teacher where you only have a 40 minute period.
-Um, but in upper elementary I would say you’re looking for a good 10 minutes.
+If you get too much past ten sometimes it takes too much out of your day, especially if you’re a subject area teacher where you only have a 40 minute period.
+But in upper elementary I would say you’re looking for a good 10 minutes.

-Um, middle school, a good 10 minutes can work.
-Maybe if you’re, uh, you know an elementary teacher that teaches every subject like 15 minutes can be nice cause then you can get farther in the book.
+Middle school, a good 10 minutes can work.
+Maybe if you’re an elementary teacher that teaches every subject, 15 minutes can be nice cause then you can get farther in the book.
 But I would look for places where you can grab a couple minutes.

-Um, you know, you might have a dead spot where you can add a few minutes, but maybe you spend 10 minutes at the beginning of the class reading.
-So your read aloud doesn’t have to be done all at once.
-You can chunk it between two different parts of your day, you know, so get creative.
+You might have a dead spot where you can add a few minutes, but maybe you spend 10 minutes at the beginning of the class reading.
+Your read aloud doesn’t have to be done all at once.
+You can chunk it between two different parts of your day, so get creative.

 I know it’s kind of quick and fast, but I wanted to give you some thoughts because I know this is one of the hardest things as far as working in a book.
 It’s just finding the time to do it.

-So if you haven’t seen the first two sessions of these lives, you can go back and you can look at why you should use novels.
-And then, um, the other one I did liked was how to pick a good novel.
+If you haven’t seen the first two sessions of these lives, you can go back and you can look at why you should use novels.
+The other one I did was about how to pick a good novel.

-My name again is Amy Mezni from Teaching Ideas 4 U. And you can connect with me on Facebook, on Instagram, Youtube, my TPT store, or my own website, which is just teachingideas4u.com.
+My name again is Amy Mezni from Teaching Ideas 4 U. And you can connect with me on Facebook, on Instagram, Youtube, my TPT store, or my own website, which is just www.teachingideas4u.com.